ethereum/EIPs/EIPS/eip-draft-ens-text-data.md

 The interface ID of this interface is 0x59d1d43c.

 The `text` data may be any arbitrary UTF-8 string.
-If the key is not present, the empty string should be returned.
+If the key is not present, the empty string must be returned.

 ### Initial Recommended Keys

-Keys should always be made up of lowercase letters, numbers and the hyphen (-).
-Extended keys or non-standard services should be prefixed with `x-`.
+Keys must be made up of lowercase letters, numbers and the hyphen (-).
+Vendor specific services must be prefixed with `vnd.`.

 - **email** - an e-mail address
 - **url** - a URL
+- **avatar** - a URL to an image used as an avatar or logo
+- **description** - A description of the name
+- **notice** - A notice regarding this name;
+- **keywords** - A list of comma-separated keywords, ordered by most significant first; clients that interpresent this field may choose a threshold beyond which to ignore
-- **x-twitter** - a twitter username (should it be prefixed with an @?)
+- **vnd.twitter** - a twitter username (should it be prefixed with an @?)
-- **x-github** - a GitHub username
+- **vnd.github** - a GitHub username

-A separate document may make more sense to track *standard* and *extended* keys.

 ## Rationale